Breach of Trust

 In sending your child to school, you expect he or she will be taught by skilled teachers.
 Car gets broken into?
 You assume police will try to find the culprit.
 And when you go to the hospital, you trust that the physicians and lab technicians will do their best to keep you healthy.

-But unfortunately, we have been in the business long enough to know that sometimes that trust is breached — whether due to laziness, carelessness, or in the worst of cases, malfeasance.
+We have been in the business of personal injury law in Belleville, IL, long enough to know that sometimes that trust is breached — whether due to laziness, carelessness, or in the worst of cases, malfeasance.

 “His doctor said it was cancer.
 It wasn’t.” the headline reads.

 It sounds like the makings of a good news story, until you read the rest of the headline: “But the lab mix-up news came too late.”

 We wanted to bring this article to your attention because it shows what can happen when institutions, and the people who work within them, fail us.

 According to the article, Harald Boerstler went to a urologist for a biopsy because bloodwork raised concerns of possible prostate cancer.
 The biopsy results confirmed those fears and Boerstler moved quickly to have invasive surgery on what was believed to be a particularly aggressive cancer.